jillesvangurp/kt-search/manual/DocumentManipulation.md

 via nullable parameters.
 You can also use a variant of the index API that accepts a json String instead of the TestDoc.

+Note, for inserting large amounts of documents you should of course use the bulk API.
+You can learn more about that here: [Efficiently ingest content using Bulk Indexing](BulkIndexing.md).